Speak to Me

-"Speak to Me" is the first track on British progressive rock band Pink Floyd's 1973 album, The Dark Side of the Moon, on which it forms an overture.
+"Speak to Me" is the first track on the English rock band Pink Floyd's eighth studio album, The Dark Side of the Moon (1973), on which it forms an overture.
 Nick Mason receives a rare solo writing credit for the track, though recollections differ as to the reasons for this.
 Mason states that he created the track himself, whereas Richard Wright and Roger Waters stated the credit was a "gift" to Mason to give him some publishing income (subsequently regretted by the latter, following his acrimonious departure from the band).
 Live versions are included on Pulse (1995) and The Dark Side of the Moon Live at Wembley 1974 (2023).

 Recording

 On 23 June 1972 a brief sound collage had been pieced together featuring parts recorded from completed songs by that date; not much work would continue.
-Waters later began to compile a series of questions that tied to the concept of the album; he wrote the questions on cards and paced them in the recording booth where sat those who were to answer the questions - they would read the question silently and then speak their answer which would be recorded.
+Waters later began to compile a series of questions that tied to the concept of the album; he wrote the questions on cards and placed them in the recording booth where sat those who were to answer the questions - they would read the question silently and then speak their answer which would be recorded.
 One of these questions was “What’s your favourite colour?", which was intended to ease the interviewee into the conversation.
 The questions would then escalate to questions like, “When was last time you thumped someone?", "Why did you do it?", "Were you in the right?", "Are you afraid of dying?", “Do you think you’re going mad?”, and "What do you think of the dark side of the moon?".

 On 1 November 1972, whilst Paul McCartney was in one of the other studios recording Red Rose Speedway, Waters decided to ask McCartney and his wife, Linda to take part in the questions, recording their answers.
 The song would be worked on during the same day.
 Later, while mixing the album in late January 1973, the inclusion of the McCartneys was vetoed.
 This was because Waters felt his responses were too defensive and professional.
-Clary Torry's vocal on "The Great Gig in the Sky", which was recorded on 21 January 1973, would also be added to the collage.
+Clare Torry's vocal on "The Great Gig in the Sky", which was recorded on 21 January 1973, would also be added to the collage.